bigcartel/dugway/README.md

 ### Fonts

 Fonts work more or less the same as images.
 Place font files (say if you have created a custom icon font) in the **fonts** directory.
-Reference them by passing it's name to the `theme_font_url` filter.
+Reference them by passing its name to the `theme_font_url` filter.
 Please be aware of licensing restrictions.
-If you're using a font from a forge and don't have permission to host the files directly or have restrictions about only making them available to certain domains you will need to use another mechanism for hosting your fonts.
-Any font uploaded as part of a dugway bundle will essentialy be publicly available and not CORS restricted to specific domains.
+If you're using a font from a forge and don't have permission to host the files directly or have restrictions about only making them available to certain domains, you will need to use another mechanism for hosting your fonts.
+Any font uploaded as part of a Dugway bundle will essentialy be publicly available and not CORS-restricted to specific domains.

     {{ 'myfont.woff' | theme_font_url }}